alfa-sw/sw-programmazione-schede/tests/compatibility_tests/result-test-2021-10-22/README.txt

 CONCLUSIONS
 ===========

-Many problems related to booloader encountered while performing these tests has been addressed.
+Many problems related to bootloader encountered while performing these tests have been addressed.
-It seems that the problem causing the system to hang until power reset have been fixed (issues #13).
+It seems that the problem causing the system to hang until power reset has been fixed (issues #13).
 However, the procedure itself is not completely affordable, that is the piece of software that will handle the upgrade of the system will have to handle failures.
 The most common causes of failures are: